Right-angled Coxeter groups with Menger curve boundary: Preliminaries

 \section{Preliminaries}

-In this section we introduce some basic notations and notions that are used in this paper.
+In this section we introduce some basic notation and notions that are used in this paper.
 We will also recall some of their basic properties.
 The reader may refer to the books \cite{HatBook01,DruKaBook18}.